1st Distribution Support Battalion: History

 The battalion was originally commissioned during World War II as 1st Pioneer Battalion on February 7, 1942.
+The unit was redesignated as 1st Distribution Support Battalion on 19 October 2023.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 Awards and decorations of the United States Armed Forces have different categories: i.e. Service, Campaign, Unit, and Valor.
-1st LSB has been presented with the following awards:
+1st DSB has been presented with the following awards: